Learn how to make a white chalkboard out of cut wood! You can have any color of paint underneath using a cool, clear chalkboard topcoat.

 Step 1 – Cut Wood

-I stopped by my Home Improvement store and got a 3 foot piece of wood, and had Lowe’s cut it into 3 12 x 12 pieces.
+I stopped by my local home improvement store and got a three-foot piece of wood, and had Lowe’s cut it into three 12 x 12″ pieces.

 Step 2 – Paint Wood

-Next I painted on 4 coats of white chalk paint and let each coat dry 30 minutes.
+Next I painted four coats of white paint on each board, letting each coat dry 30 minutes.

 Now it’s time to add my border!
-I had these beautiful colors from the Martha Stewart collection.
+I had these beautiful paint colors from the Martha Stewart collection that I wanted to try.
 I used some “trusty” washi tape to tape off my border.

-I added 2 coats of paint for each chalkboard and let it dry 20 minutes.
+I added two coats of paint for each white chalkboard and let it dry 20 minutes.

 Step 4 – Add Chalkboard Topcoat

 FINALLY!!!
 It’s time to add our chalkboard topcoat!!
-I followed the instructions with this part.
-I painted on 1 coat and let it dry 3 hours.
-Then I painted on my 2nd coat and let it dry 24 hours.
+I followed the bottle instructions with this part.
+I painted on one coat and let it dry three hours.
+Then I painted on my second coat and let it dry 24 hours.

-My boys have had a great time playing with their chalkboards, we’ve even been using them for learning time which it great!
+Start playing!
+My boys have had a great time using their chalkboards, we’ve even been using them for learning time which it great!